-- Free For Early Bird: If you have created a new product, you need to create the user attention for your product.
+- Free For Early Bird: If you have created a new product, you need to get the user's attention to your product.
 Create a notification offering free to early users and ask them to write about it.
 This will lead to word of mouth promotion for your product as well.

 - Re-Engagement Campaign: At times users can become inactive.
 Create Push Notification targeted specifically for inactive users, who have not visited your site, and give them some offers.

-5) Push Notification Opt-In Rate Metric: For the success of any Web Push Notification you need a healthy subscriber base.
-This is one of the most important metrics to measure the effectiveness of push notifications.
+For the success of any Web Push Notification, you need a healthy subscriber base.
+This is one of the most important metrics to measure the effectiveness of web push notifications.
 You should configure your Push Notification Opt-In for different messages and formats to see which works better for your user.
 You can also use different placement for your desktop and mobile.
 Things to check for Web Push Notification Opt-In Rate:

 Type of Opt-In: You can choose from a range of different types of Push Opt-In.